Surgery and positive Bakry-\'Emery Ricci curvature: Introduction

 This article is laid out as follows.
 In Section \ref{S:prelim} we introduce weighted Riemannian manifolds and recall constructions and curvature formulae for metrics on a cylinder.
 We then proceed by proving Theorems \ref{T:GLUING}, \ref{T:CONN_SUMS}, \ref{T:HIGHER_SURG}, and \ref{T:dim-5} in Sections \ref{S:gluing}, \ref{S:conn_sums}, \ref{S:higher_surg}, and \ref{S:5-mfds}, respectively.
 Finally, in Appendix \ref{A:BE_Ric}, we compare the conditions $\BE_q>0$ and $\Ric>0$ and collect results that allow to construct Riemannian metrics of $\Ric>0$ from weighted Riemannian metrics of $\BE_q>0$.

 \begin{ack} F.T. would like to thank the Centro di Ricerca Matematica Ennio De Giorgi and the Scuola Normale Superiore for their hospitality and support.
 She also acknowledges the support and hospitality of the Department of Mathematics of Fribourg during her visit.
 P.R. would like to thank Christian Ketterer and David Wraith for helpful conversations.
-Finally, both authors would like to thank David Wraith for his suggestions on an earlier version of this article. \end{ack}
+Finally, both authors would like to thank David Wraith for his suggestions on an earlier version of this article, Manuel Krannich for his explanations on smoothing theory, and Erik Hupp for making us aware of the article \cite{HNW23}. \end{ack}